crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

 * Show, don't just tell.
 Demos of working apps or figures of analyzed results are gold.
 Don't just use your voice-over to read words off of a slide.

-###Final Writeup/Questionnaire (???)
+###Final Questionnaire

 Five minutes is short, and we want you do use your video to showcase what is great about what you did.
-So to make sure you still get credit for all the obligatory parts, and because it is only fitting, we will have you fill out one final questionnaire.
+So to make sure you still get credit for all the obligatory parts, and because it is only fitting, we will have you fill out [one final questionnaire](https://docs.google.com/forms/d/1SndUhVcdVr1DI10tEML6gKxMrh4tBz5LZ7hVbOaBeqQ/viewform?usp=send_form).
 The questions will look familiar- its okay to reiterate points you made on past checkpoints, but highlight what about your original plan changed in your final product.

-Alternatively: A short writeup covering the following topics:
+The questions we will ask, includes questions about these topics:

 * What problem you are solving/question you are answering